 You can lower the fuel's pour point by using additives.
-You can also lower the pour point by mixing the diesel fuel with a fuel that has a lower pour point.
+You can also lower the pour point of a diesel fuel by mixing the diesel fuel with a different fuel that has a lower pour point.
 No. 1 diesel fuel or kerosene may be used to lower the pour point of a diesel fuel.
 The amount of fuel with low pour point that is required makes the process less preferable to use.
 The following illustration contains a table that can be used to find the necessary mixture for two fuels with different pour points.
-The fuels do not have additives which change the pour point.
-In order to use the table, know the exact pour point of each fuel.
+This table is true only if the fuels do not have additives which change the pour point.
+This table may not apply to Ultra Low Sulfur diesel fuels and should be used only as a general guide.
+To use the table, you must know the exact pour point of each fuel.
 This specification can change from one purchase of fuel to the next purchase of fuel.
 This specification is normally available from personnel at the source of the fuel supply.
 When fuels that have a lower pour point are not available, this method cannot be used.

+Illustration 1

-Illustration 2 Pour point of fuel mixtures
+Pour point of fuel mixtures